UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Experiments

-Our objective is to adapt a task model from a source (language) distribution to an unknown target (language) distribution assuming no labeled data in the target language.
+Our goal is to adapt a task model from a source language distribution to an unknown target language distribution assuming no labeled data in the target.
 In this scenario, there might be two different distributional gaps: \Ni the generalization gap for the source distribution, and \Nii the gap between the source and target language distribution. {We wish to investigate our method in tasks that exhibit such properties.} We use the standard task setting for XNER, where we take 100\% samples from the datasets as they come from various domains and sizes without any specific bias.

-However, the XNLI dataset comes with machine-translated texts in target languages.
-Thus, the data is parallel and arguably lacks enough diversity in domains (\ie\ source and target come from the same domain).
-Cross-lingual models trained in the standard setup may pick up distributional bias (in the label space) from the source. \citet{artetxe2020translation} also argue that the translation process can induce subtle artifacts that may have a notable impact on models.
-Therefore, for XNLI, we experiment with two different task setups.
-First, to ensure distributional differences and non-parallelism, we use 5\% of the training data from the source language and augment a different (nonparallel) 5\% dataset for the target language.
-We used a different seed each time to retrieve the 5\% target language data.
+However, both XNLI and PAWS-X training data come with machine-translated texts in target languages.
+Thus, the data is parallel and lacks enough diversity (source and target come from the same domain).
+Cross-lingual models trained in this setup may pick up distributional bias (in the label space) from the source. \citet{artetxe2020translation} also argue that the translation process can induce subtle artifacts that may have a notable impact on models.

+Therefore, for XNLI and PAWS-X, we experiment with two different setups.
+First, to ensure distributional differences and non-parallelism, we use 5\% of the training data from the source language and augment a different (nonparallel) 5\% data for the target language.
+We used a different seed each time to retrieve this 5\% data.
 Second, to compare with previous methods, we also evaluate on the standard 100\% setup.
-However, the evaluation is done on the entire testset in both setups.
-We will refer to these two settings as \textbf{XNLI-5\%} and \textbf{XNLI-100\%}.
-More details about model settings and hyperparameters are in the Appendix.
+The evaluation is done on the entire test set in both setups.
+We will refer to these two settings as \textbf{5\%} and \textbf{100\%}.
+More details about model settings are in Appendix D.